MVPD (Multichannel Video Programming Distributor)

 6 Min Read

-OTT and CTV are often used interchangeably but there are subtle differences between the two, as outlined below:
+OTT and CTV are often used interchangeably but there are subtle differences between the two, as we just discussed.
+To put it simply:

 When it comes to viewing content on connected TV, this can be done in two ways: